-So there’s a clear winner in value for those cinema tickets.
-Of course it’s possible to save money on tickets most days, but it is harder to get discounts on weekends or for posh seats.
-So if you go to the cinema at least six times a year (or three times if you’re a couple), it’s the best option.
+It’s possible to save money on tickets most days, but it is harder to get discounts on weekends or for posh seats.
+So if you go to the cinema at least six times a year (or three times if you’re a couple), it’s likely this is the best option.

 You can earn interest on money held in the account and in a separate regular saver.

-In addition you can open up a monthly saver that’s exclusive to Club Lloyds customers.
-This offers 2% and you can pay in between £25 and £400 a month.
+Pick of the bunch is a monthly saver that’s exclusive to Club Lloyds customers.
+This offers 6.25% and you can pay in between £25 and £400 a month.

 Is Club Lloyds worth it for the interest?